Roemer/TouchMediaPlayer/README.md

 The media is optional.
 Either place an mp3 in the album folder or specify an url where the media resides.

 ## Development
+Development can be done locally, via VSCode Remote SSH or even VSCode Remote Container.

-The raspberry pi might freeze, to prevent that, disable the Typescript and Javascript langauge server from the extensions by searching for `@builtin TypeScript` and disable it for the pi.
+If you use remoting on the Raspberry Pi, it might freeze due to heavy load from the language server.
+To prevent that, disable the Typescript and Javascript langauge server from the extensions by searching for `@builtin TypeScript` and disable it for the pi.